Central Library Concerts

 Cinema + Sound

-In addition to the Central Library's signature Concert Series, we are also pleased to announce two more programs in our new CINEMA + SOUND SERIES, soon entering its third season!
+In addition to the Central Library's signature Concert Series, we are also pleased to announce two more programs in our CINEMA + SOUND SERIES, now in its third season!

 Cinema + Sound Series: The Only Girl in the Orchestra

-As part of the Library’s celebration of Women’s History Month, The Hausmann Quartet will perform live music followed by a screening of the Academy Award-winning short Documentary, The Only Girl in the Orchestra.
+As part of the Library’s celebration of Women’s History Month, The Hausmann Quartet will be joined by double bassist Tamara Paige and will perform works by notable contemporary composers such as Caroline Shaw and Jessica Meyer.
+Their concert will be followed by a screening of the Academy Award-winning short Documentary, The Only Girl in the Orchestra.

 Cinema + Sound Series: April 2026